 In addition to the many freely available educational resources available online, ABS members have also put together many resources.
 Some of these resources are put together during ABS annual meeting education workshops.
 The following are resources from annual meetings, following by websites that offer free materials that ABS members may find useful.

-Exploring Animal Behavior in Laboratory and Field- 2nd Edition 2020 Workshop
+Animal Behavior: Exploring Animal Behavior in Laboratory and Field- 2nd Edition 2020 Workshop

 For this workshop, authors from the upcoming second edition of “Exploring Animal Behavior in Laboratory and Field” met to discuss their chapters.
 One of the chapters is based on an activity presented at the 2018 ABS conference titled “Engaging Undergraduate Students in Developing Grant Proposals.”
 There is also the course project overview for instructors, the course project overview for students, journal assignment instructions, milestone assignments, milestones & final proposal rubric, and peer review instructions.